Skip to main content

 Beginner areas in Tignes

-Tignes has four different nursery slope areas; Val Claret, Tignes Les Lac, Tignes Le Lavachet and Tignes Les Brévières.
 Across these nursery slopes there are various beginner specific lifts ranging from drag lifts to chairlifts, and in Val Claret there's a specific children’s beginner area with a magic carpet.
 All these lifts are easily accessible from the villages.

-Tignes has developed a three-step "Ski Start" progression programme located on the gentle snow fronts of all four locations.
+Tignes has developed a three-step progression programme located on the gentle snow fronts of all four locations.
 These dedicated beginner areas have been designed so that you can learn by yourself or with an instructor (recommended!) on slopes suited to mastering new skills and building your confidence.

 The "Ski Start One: Discover" and "Ski Start Two: Learn" areas will allow you to get used to the feeling of sliding on snow.
 Lifts here are free, and then once your confidence grows you can try the "Ski Start Three: Practise" areas, which consist of a series of gentle blue runs where you can work on your technique and style.
 Ski Start Three zones require a Tignes local area ski pass (half or one day options available).

-In a nutshell, if you're taking to skis for the first time in Tignes, it's unlikely you'll need to buy a ski pass for at least the first day or so.
+If you're taking to skis for the first time in Tignes, it's unlikely you'll need to buy a ski pass for at least the first day or so.

 a gap in the rocks to ski through